FrancisCrickInstitute/napari-mass/notes/install_notes.md

     conda env create -f environment.yml

+Napari can be tested by running:

+    (conda activate napari-env)
+    napari

-Note: On Windows machines ensure the environment is created in the current user folder rather than ProgramData.
+Troubleshooting: On Windows machines ensure the environment is created in a place with write access, such as in the current user folder.
-This can be forced using the prefix argument:
+This can be forced using the prefix argument e.g.:

     conda env create --prefix=C:/Users/<user>/.conda/envs/napari-env -f environment.yml